Iain Luke: Parliamentary career

 At the 2001 general election, he was elected as Member of Parliament for Dundee East, but lost his seat to Stewart Hosie of the Scottish National Party in the 2005 general election.
 In the 2007 Scottish Parliament election, he stood for election in the constituency of the same name, but was defeated by Stewart Hosie's wife, and incumbent MSP, Shona Robison.

 Personal life

-He is married to wife Marie, and they have a son and two daughters.
+He is married to wife Marie, who has now died, and they have a son and two daughters.